Javier Milei: Early actions (2023–2025)

 In 2024, legal scholar Manuel García-Mansilla was nominated to fill the vacancy left by Minister Juan Carlos Maqueda and Ariel Lijo was nominated to fill the vacancy left by Elena Highton de Nolasco to the Supreme Court by Milei.
 On 26 February 2025, Milei appointed both of them by presidential decrees after they failed to obtain clearance in the senate.
 Some lawmakers questioned Lijo's fitness to serve on the court over corruption concerns, and Human Rights Watch called Milei's appointments "one of the most serious attacks against the independence of the Supreme Court in Argentina since the return of democracy".
 On 4 April 2025 both were rejected by the Senate, with Mansilla receiving 51 votes against and 21 in favor and Lijo receiving 43 votes against and 27 in favour, in what was branded as a tactical alliance between UP and PRO.
 The primary reason was the majority of senators disapproval of appointment by decree to the Supreme Court which was described as a political defeat for Milei.

+The government has adopted a policy of scaling back its involvement in public health and has cut budgets for perinatal care.
+Infant mortality rose by 6.25% in 2024, breaking a long-standing downward trend.

 In May 2025, Milei signed a decree to tighten immigration laws in Argentina.
-Milei said that immigrants were bringing "chaos and abuse" to Argentina and ordered that the path to citizenship be restricted, with foreign nationals having to reside two years without interruption in Argentina and show proof of income or "sufficient means", plus a clean criminal record in their home countries.
+Milei said that immigrants were bringing "chaos and abuse" to Argentina, and ordered that the path to citizenship be restricted, with foreign nationals having to reside two years without interruption in Argentina and show proof of income or "sufficient means", plus a clean criminal record in their home countries.
 Presidential spokesman Manuel Adorni said that Milei's decree "honors history to Make Argentina Great Again", as the opposition likened Milei's move to Trump's similar immigration policies in the US.

 On 18 May 2025, local elections were held in the capital of Argentina, Buenos Aires.
-Manuel Adorni, Milei's top presidential spokesman, attained victory with 30% of the votes, a larger margin than anticipated; while the center right opposition, PRO suffered its worst defeat since taking power in Buenos Aires two decades ago, with only 16%.
+Manuel Adorni, Milei's top presidential spokesman, attained victory with 30% of the votes, a larger margin than anticipated; while the center right opposition, PRO, suffered its worst defeat since taking power in Buenos Aires two decades ago, with only 16%.
 The peronist candidate Leandro Santoro lost with 27% of the votes.
 The voting turnout for the election was at a historic low of 53% despite compulsory voting.